invad0r/notable-notes/notes/helm.md

 helm help       # learn more about the available Helm commands helm get -h     # or type a command followed by -h flag

-helm list # show list of all deployed releases helm ls
+helm list                      # lists all of the releases for a specified namespace helm ls

+helm status   RELEASE_NAME
+helm history  RELEASE_NAME
+helm rollback RELEASE_NAME [REVISION]

 helm env

-helm search                   # search for charts helm search repo REPONAME
+helm search                   # search for charts helm search repo [REPONAME]

 helm pull       # download chart to local dir